The-Murthy-Dhanush/The-Murthy-Dhanush/README.md

 **Hypertension Risk Project (September 2023 - Jan 2024)**: PCA for dimensionality reduction; compared SVM/RF/boosting; time‑series trend analysis across 2013/2015/2017 cohorts.

 ## **Projects**
+**Quantitative Stock Portfolio using Topological Data Analysis (Phase 2, Ongoing)** Incorporating Topological Data Analysis to extract features such as Betti numbers and persistence diagrams to quantify  system fragility and interconnectedness of market data. \
+Building a custom LSTM sequential model using features extracted from phase 1 to predict the current stage of the market. \
+Finally, building an optimizer to automate the recognition of a market crash stage, which will tighten constraints on exposure and pivot towards defensive allocations and vice versa.

 **Predicting Demographic Risk Factors for Hypertension**
 - Applied Principal Component Analysis (PCA) to reduce feature space while maintaining key variance.
 - Implemented Radial Basis Function kernel-based Support Vector Machines, regression techniques, tree techniques, regularization, and boosting techniques to predict high-risk demographics.
-- Performed analyses of 2013, 2015, and 2017 datasets to evaluate trends and shifts in key factors over the years by performing time series analyses, aiding proactive public health planning.
+- Performed analyses of 2013, 2015, and 2017 datasets to evaluate trends and shifts in key factors over the years by performing time series analyses aiding proactive public health planning.

 **Titanic - Machine Learning from Disaster**
 - Incorporated machine learning to create a model that predicts passengers who survived the